ANTsX/ANTsPy/examples/UsingITK.md

 This short tutorial demonstrates how you can wrap your ITK C++ functions in 15 minutes or less.

+You'll notice how seemless the wrapping is between C++ and Python due to implicit casting of standard types by `pybind11` - making the process immensely smoother than an Rcpp equivalent, for instance.

 # Problem Definition

 I have a function that takes a 2D ITK image and scales it by some factor in